 Typically, this hair loss starts around three months after giving birth and can continue for several months.
 Factors like stress, nutritional deficiencies, genetics, and individual hormonal fluctuations can also contribute to the severity of postpartum hair loss.
 However, keep in mind that this hair loss is temporary, and most women regain their normal hair density within a year or so after it starts.

-Dr Abha Gulati, a consultant dermatologist at Stratum Clinics tells us the culprit is every woman’s best friend: hormones.
+Dr Abha Gulati, a consultant dermatologist at Stratum Clinics says the culprit is every woman’s best friend: hormones.
 “Pregnancy related hair loss occurs due to changes in our hormones through pregnancy and after birth.
-Our oestrogen levels increase during pregnancy which temporarily reduces hair shedding, resulting in more glossy, luscious fuller-looking hair.
-However, after the birth of babies, the body’s oestrogen levels fall which can cause increased hair loss.”
+Our estrogen levels increase during pregnancy which temporarily reduces hair shedding, resulting in more glossy, luscious fuller-looking hair.
+However, after the birth of babies, the body’s estrogen levels fall which can cause increased hair loss.”

 So in other words, all that beautiful, extra hair that everyone complimented you on whilst you were pregnant is now saying “see ya later”.

-Everyone experiences these things differently and we totally get that losing your hair can make you feel pretty down.
+Everyone experiences these things differently and we totally get that losing your hair can be quite confronting.
 However, it probably won’t be as bad as you think.
-And it will definitely be one of those things that you notice is happening but other people won’t have a clue.
+And it will definitely be one of those things that you notice is happening but other people won’t really have a clue.